WordPress/gutenberg/README.dist.md

 window.customGutenberg = {
     ...,
     editor: {
-        hideTitle: true, // to hide page title
+        // to hide page title
+        hideTitle: true,
-        noMediaLibrary: true, // to editor don't expect use a media library },
+        // to editor doesn't expect to use a media library
+        noMediaLibrary: true,
+    },
     ...,
 };